 Black Label: 100% Acorn-Fed Ibérico Ham

 The black label is reserved for the most prestigious and highest quality hams.
-A ham with this label comes from 100% Ibérico pigs that have been fed exclusively on acorns during the montanera, the period when pigs graze freely in the dehesas.
-These hams are considered the purest and most exquisite, with an unrivaled flavor and texture.
-The black label guarantees that the ham has undergone a rigorous quality control process and meets the highest standards of the Ibérico Standard.
+A ham with this label comes from 100% Iberian pigs (both the father and the mother) that have been fed with acorns, grass, etc. during the period in which the pigs graze freely in the pastures.
+These hams are considered the purest and most exquisite, with an unmatched flavor and texture.
+The black label guarantees that the ham has gone through a rigorous quality control process and that it meets the highest standards of the Iberian Standard.

 You may be interested in reading our post on how to cut a ham